Menditect/documentation/release-notes/index.md

 #### Supported Mendix versions

 Menditect supports the Mendix Long-Term Support Version (LTS) and Medium-Term Support Version (MTS).
-The current highest release that is supported is 9.24.8.
+The current highest release that is supported is 9.24.9.
 For support levels on MTS/LTS and monthly releases, read the [SLA](../legal/sla). **Mendix 10 support is monthly release based.**
 Read more about MTS/LTS versions at https://docs.mendix.com/releasenotes/studio-pro/lts-mts.

 ## Highlights in this release

- - CI/CD Version 2 is here!
+ - Implemented CI/CD Version!
- - Recover a Test Configuration to a previous revision, if an Adapt has resulted in many errors.
+ - Restore a Test Configuration to a previous revision!

 ## New functionality